The University of Newcastle

 If you have already successfully undertaken relevant study at another higher education institution or from the TAFE/VET sector, you may be granted credit on enrolment in a program.
 This is in addition to using that study to help determine your rank and eligibility to enter a program at the University of Newcastle.

-There are no credit transfer/articulation arrangements for entry to the Bachelor of Medical Science/Doctor of Medicine – Joint Medical Program at the University of Newcastle.
-Credit applications will be assessed on an individual basis.
+There are no credit transfer/articulation arrangements for entry to the Bachelor of Medical Science/Doctor of Medicine and Joint Medical Program at the University of Newcastle.

 Review of programs